A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Interference Management Schemes

-Authors in \cite{Kumari2020} proposed sharing the same SF by different LoRa users for a limited time duration.
-For this reason, a game theory approach was employed to manage the assignment of the same SF for different ED for different time durations of the communication process in order to avoid interference between ED transmitting simultaneously via the same SF.
-The solution of this game consists of finding the equilibrium point where all users maximize their utilities (also called by the gain) which correspond to the minimum interference level.
-This kind of game is generally used to model the interaction between different players (LoRa users in our case ) to find the best policy that maximizes the overall gain of our system.
-The mobility of ED makes the SF assignment a challenging task due to time-variance in uplink transmission properties.
-Authors in \cite{Farhad2020} suggested a scheme to proactively allocate the SF for each LoRa user, either static or mobile.
-In the case of mobile nodes, the SFs are re-scheduled based on the received signal strength from the target GW.
-This reduced the ToA and enhanced the packet success ratio by reducing the packet loss and retransmission.
-Only mobile nodes with a specific pattern were considered in the enhanced-ADR \cite{8766738} to provide a dynamic allocation to minimize the packet loss as well as the transmission time of each LoRa transmitter.
+The authors of \cite{Kumari2020} proposed sharing the same SF by different LoRa users for a limited time duration.
+Therefore, a game theory approach was employed to manage the assignment of the same SF for different ED for different time durations of the communication process to avoid interference between ED transmitting simultaneously via the same SF.
+The solution to this game consists of finding the equilibrium point where all users maximize their utility (also called the gain) corresponding to the minimum interference level.
+This kind of game is generally used to model the interaction between different players (LoRa users in this case ) to find the best policy that maximizes the overall gain of our system.
+The mobility of the ED makes the SF assignment a challenging task due to time-variance in uplink TX properties.
+The authors of \cite{Farhad2020} suggested a scheme to proactively allocate the SF for each LoRa user, either static or mobile.
+For mobile nodes, the SFs are re-scheduled based on the received signal strength from the target GW, which reduces the ToA and enhances the packet success ratio by reducing packet loss and retransmission.
+Only mobile nodes with a specific pattern were considered in the enhanced-ADR \cite{8766738} to provide a dynamic allocation to minimize the packet loss as well as the TX time for each LoRa transmitter.